Advantages and Disadvantages of Mutual Funds

 Expert Management

 Mutual funds are managed by professional fund managers with expertise in market research and asset allocation.
-Their strategic decisions help maximise returns while managing risk.
+Their strategic decisions help maximize returns while managing risk.
 This is a major benefit for investors who lack time or knowledge to track markets actively.

 Flexibility